SnowflakePowered/stone/Readme.md

 Stone is a standard on how to refer to past-and-present gaming consoles and their controllers.

-Currently Stone specifies all Nintendo, Sega, and Sony Playstation home consoles, and their controllers, with the exception of the PS Vita and Virtual-Boy.
-The Wii Classic Controller as well as the Wii Remote with Classic Controller attachment is also yet to be specified.
+Stone currently specifies:

+ * All Nintendo Home and Handheld consoles (excepting Game And Watch and Color TV Game)
+ * All Sega Home and Handheld consoles (excepting Sega Pico and SG-1000)
+ * All Sony Home and Handheld consoles (excepting Pocketstation)
+ * All Atari Home and Handheld consoles
+ * All SNK Home and Handheld consoles (excepting Neo Geo X*)
+ * Wonderswan and Wonderswan color
+ * TurboGrafx-16

+ \* Neo Geo X is not a standalone platform according to the Stone specification.

-Work is underway to support more consoles such as classic Atari consoles, as well as handhelds such as the Bandai Wonderswan.
+Work is underway to support all consoles listed in the [Stone specification](https://github.com/SnowflakePowered/stone-spec), and more.

 Usage
 -----